-It is absolutely required that students participating in programs of a semester or longer secure a student visa before departure to Israel.
-A student visa is valid for one year and is obtained through local offices of the Consulate of Israel.
-In accordance with the recent changes in Israeli visa regulations, students participating in programs of a semester or longer will be refused entry into the State of Israel if they have not obtained a student visa prior to departure.
+Students participating in the semester/year program or any of the specialized summer programs (Data Mining, Entrepreneurship & Innovation, Global Health) who are U.S. citizens are REQUIRED to secure a student visa before departure to Israel.
+An A-2 student visa is valid for one year and is obtained through a local Consulate of Israel here in the US.
+In accordance with the Israeli visa regulations, students participating in these programs will be refused entry into Israel if they have not obtained the student visa prior to departure.

 You will likely be asked to provide:

-- Passport valid for at least two years
+- A passport valid for at least two years

-- Letter of acceptance to the OSP program
+- Your letter of acceptance to the OSP

 - Visa fee

-Should the consulate request any other information pertaining to the program, please contact the New York OSP office and we will do our best to assist you.
+Should the consulate request any other information pertaining to the program, please contact us and we will do our best to assist you.

 Returning Israelis/Individuals of Israeli Parents

-Students born in Israel and holding Israeli passports or who have at least one parent who is an Israeli citizen should contact the nearest Israeli Consulate for updated information as guidelines and regulations regarding this population change frequently.
+Israeli citizens do no need a student visa to study in Israel.
+Students born in Israel and holding Israeli passports or who have at least one parent who is an Israeli citizen should contact the nearest Israeli Consulate for updated information as guidelines and regulations change frequently.